ogb-daniel/dNews-ido-platform-frontend/README.md

 - Frontend includes complete Web3 integration with error handling
 - Test cases cover both smart contracts and frontend functionality
 - **Always test thoroughly** before any production deployment

----

-**🔧 Implementation Complete**: All smart contracts and frontend components have been implemented according to the PRD specifications and test case requirements.
-The platform is ready for deployment and testing.